Note: Information on this page may not be used for commercial or marketing purposes.

-Campus Bicycle Program Coordinator
+Sustainability Program Coordinator

-Outreach & Communications Assistant
+Design & Marketing Assistant

 Liz is a Program Coordinator for the Office of Sustainability.
 She is responsible for programs and initiatives related to waste, transportation and water, and enjoys working with students, faculty and staff on these and other topics.
 Liz has a BA in Environmental Biology and Environmental Science from Dartmouth College (NH), as well as a BS in Engineering and a Master’s in Engineering Management from the Thayer School of Engineering at Dartmouth College.
 Prior to coming to UF, she worked as the Engineering Technician for a small city in the suburbs of Portland, Oregon and as a wetland consultant.
 She has experience in natural resource management, transportation system planning, stormwater engineering, mapping, and data management.
 When not at work, Liz is busy running, biking, and chasing after her toddler.

-Matthew I. Williams is the Director of UF’s Office of Sustainability and Energy Integration.
+Matthew I. Williams is the Director of UF’s Office of Sustainability.
 He holds a B.S. and M.S. in Wildlife Ecology and Conservation from the University of Florida, and has been a certified Energy Auditor.
 Prior to joining the office at UF, Matt worked in campus sustainability for seven years as Auburn University’s (Alabama) first full time sustainability coordinator.
 In addition to a focus on climate and energy programs, Matt has worked on sustainability in campus food systems, transportation, procurement, waste prevention, stormwater education, inclusion and diversity, and community engagement.
 As a foundation to his work in campus sustainability, Matt has professional experience as a tropical field research biologist, an instructor in formal university courses on sustainability and biodiversity, and in the national non-profit realm working with public and private institutions to provide resources to make sustainably responsible procurement decisions.
 Matt’s approach recognizes the combined roles of individuals and institutions in creating a sustainable future, and the need for higher education to take a leadership role in both educating students for sustainability, and incorporating sustainability practices into day-to-day campus operations.